TimNitsas/Buildforge/README.md

 - The backend service issues JWTs to manage authenticated sessions and authorize API access
 - The client application supports a custom URI scheme (buildforge://) for handling command-based interactions via an url
 - The client application can remain minimized in the system tray
+- The backend service has a strong focus on versioning to provide an always-on service with no downtime for migration